 Spine

-From the desk-job ache that won't quit to acute disc flare-ups and shooting sciatic pain — practical care that gets you moving instead of stuck on rest.
+From the desk-job ache that won't quit to acute disc flare-ups and radiating nerve pain — practical care that gets you moving instead of stuck on rest.

 What it is